ubahnverleih/WoBike/Jump.md

 The `-r` option hinders `apktool` to decompile resources, which would cause errors during repackaging.

 Now comes the tricky part.
-We have to decompile the `base.apk` twice
+We have to decompile the `base.apk` twice.
-First, we have to path the `AndroidManifest.xml`.
+First, we have to patch the `AndroidManifest.xml`.
 Since the `-r` option also hinders `apktool` to decompile the manifest, we have to do this in a separate step.
 Let's get started.
 Decompile the `base.apk` including all resource files and rename the resulting folder into something meaningful: